-30. Ashley Rise Play Area
+30. Ashley Rise Play Area 30 - Ashley Rise Play Area

 Description A small enclosed play area within the Ashley Rise Estate.
-It is

-owned and managed by MDDC.

-Reasonably close Yes, the play area was designed as part of the estate and is

-proximity to the located within the centre of the housing.
+It is owned and managed by MDDC.
+Reasonably close proximity to the community it serves?
+Yes, the play area was designed as part of the estate and is located within the centre of the housing.
+Demonstrably special to a local community and holds a particular local significance?
+Recreational: The playground is well-used by local children in the immediate area and comprises a range of play equipment.
+Local in character and is not an extensive tract of land?
+Yes.

-community it

-serves?

-Demonstrably Recreational: The playground is well-used by local children

-special to a local in the immediate area and comprises a range of play

-community and equipment.

-holds a particular

-local

-significance?

-Local in Yes.

-character and is

-not an extensive

-tract of land?